redhead/Cached/README.md

 $ composer require redhead/cached:@dev
 ```

-In you Nette application configuration, add the extension to be registered and the caching aspect:
+In your Nette application configuration, add the extension to be registered and the caching aspect:

 ```
 extensions: